DoctorLai/markdown-html-converter/README.md

 - **Tab Support**: Properly inserts spaces when pressing the "Tab" key inside text areas.
 - **Simple and Intuitive UI**: Easy to use with a clean interface.
 - **Deploy Easily**: `npm run build` and `npm run deploy`
+- **Previewer** The tool provides a real-time HTML previewer for the given markdown source.

 ## Live Demo